choria-io/schemas/README.md

 |choria/protocol|The networking protocol of the Choria Orchestrator|
 |choria/registration|Data produced by registration plugins|

-## MCollective Compatability Framework for Choria Server
+## MCollective Compatibility Framework for Choria Server

-A Compatability Framework that allow the Choria Server to execute agents written in Ruby for MCollective
+A Compatibility Framework that allow the Choria Server to execute agents written in Ruby for MCollective

 |Schema|Description|
 |------|-----------|